GerHobbelt/jquery-fixclick/README.md

 jquery-fixclick
 ===============

-clone of [AlloVince's fixclick plugin](http://allo.ave7.net/) - his site is down so this is based on the v1.0 floating around...
+augmented clone/fork of [AlloVince's fixclick plugin](http://allo.ave7.net/) - his site is down so this is based on the v1.0 floating around...